MP

 Tailwind communities let you upload your pins, so other people in the communities can share them.
 It’s a two-way street, you can share other people’s content, and they share yours.

-As a new blogger, this is THE way to push your Pinterest account quickly, so it starts showing your pins organically on the platform.
+As a new blogger, this is THE way to push your Pinterest account quickly so it shows your pins organically on the platform.

 You get your first month of Tailwind for free, so don’t hesitate to start and see for yourself.
 No credit card is needed!